 Side Effects Of Hydralazine In Dogs

-You should consult your veterinarian if you see any concerning side effects.
+You should consult your vet if you see any concerning side effects.
 Your vet may be able to alter the dosage or find a different course of treatment.
 A vet may also prescribe a diuretic to relieve water retention.

-Hydralazine shouldn’t be used in dogs that already have low blood pressure.
+Hydralazine shouldn’t be used in dogs who already have low blood pressure.
 You should inform your vet of any other medical conditions your dog suffers from, especially liver disease, kidney disease, or autoimmune disease.

 You should also tell your vet about any other medications your dog takes, including over-the-counter medications, as these can react poorly with hydralazine.

 As with all medications, there is a risk of allergic reaction that could lead to anaphylaxis.
 If you see the signs of an allergic reaction, then you should contact your veterinarian immediately.

 Has your dog ever been treated with hydralazine?
 Was it effective?
 Then let us know in the comments below!